 - Replace charcoal filters every 3-6 months

-- Deep clean the whole unit seasonally
+- Deep-clean the whole unit seasonally

 How to Clean a Stainless Steel Cooker Hood Properly